FlavScents AInsights Entry: Benzaldehyde (CAS: 100-52-7)

 4. Use in Flavors

-Benzaldehyde is widely used in flavor formulations, particularly in almond, cherry, and other nut flavors.
-It acts as a key impact note, providing authenticity and depth.
-Typical use levels in finished food or beverage products range from 5 to 50 ppm, with higher concentrations used in more robust flavor profiles.
-Benzaldehyde is stable under normal processing conditions but can oxidize over time, which may affect its flavor profile.
+Benzaldehyde is widely used in flavor formulations, particularly in nut, fruit, and confectionery flavors.
+It serves as an impact note in almond and cherry flavors and as a background enhancer in complex flavor systems.
+Typical use levels in finished food products range from 1 to 50 ppm, with higher concentrations used in specific applications like marzipan or amaretto.
+Benzaldehyde is stable under typical food processing conditions but can oxidize over time, affecting its sensory profile.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature